 Although the ingredient for Okonomiyaki pancakes is almost the same as that of Monjayaki, a wider variety of foods can be used for Okonomiyaki, such as pork belly slices, bean sprouts, beef tendon, kimchi, and noodles.

 Making and Eating Manner

-Regarding Okonomiyaki, prior to cooking, ingredients, except raw meat and so on, are often mixed in the flour dough.
-The dough mixture is cooked in almost the same way as pancakes.
+Regarding Okonomiyaki, prior to cooking, ingredients, except raw meat and so on, are often mixed with the flour batter.
+The batter mixture is cooked in almost the same way as pancakes.

-When Okonomiyaki dough is cooked through, it is served on a plate, to the diner one by one.
+When Okonomiyaki batter is cooked through, it is served on a plate, to the diner one by one.

 Okonomiyaki Pancake with Okonomiyaki Sauce and Mayo

-Since Monjayaki flour dough is seasoned mainly with Worcestershire sauce before cooking, there is no additional sauce for Monjayaki.
+Since Monjayaki flour batter is seasoned mainly with Worcestershire sauce before cooking, there is no additional sauce for Monjayaki.

-As for Okonomiyaki, generally Okonomiyaki sauce and mayonnaise are applied on the pancake after the flour dough is cooked through.
+As for Okonomiyaki, generally Okonomiyaki sauce and mayonnaise are applied on the pancake after the flour batter is cooked through.

 Okonomiyaki sauce is similar to Worcester sauce, though, it is thick, rich and sweet as the Japanese sauce is made with various vegetables and fruits.